josefsbreakfast/Polaris-Protocol/📁 Disruption_Kit/Big_Picture_Protocols/📊 letter_by_letter_the_erasure_protocol.md

 | qāf (ق)         | qof (ק)         | [q]   | q / k                   | Deep uvular stop — softened to ‘k’ in Anglicised names |

 ---

+## 🧾 Commentary
 Every misrendered letter is a small colonisation.
-Every ‘Kha’ they throw at us is a refusal to say our names correctly—and a quiet permission to kill.
+Every ‘Kha’ they throw at us is a refusal to say our names correctly — and a quiet permission to erase us.

+---